bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 of our approach for comparing donor strains, we re-analyzed metagenomes from a previously published study of FMT for the treatment of ulcerative colitis [@smithStrainresolvedAnalysisRandomized2022].
 We refer to these metagenomes as the UCFMT dataset.
-As a proof-of-concept, we focused on strains of *Escherichia coli*, a well-studied and highly prevalent member of the human gut microbiome with well-documented examples of not only pathogenic but also commensal and even probiotic strains [@Blount2015].
+As a proof-of-concept, we focused on strains of _Escherichia coli_, a well-studied and highly prevalent member of the human gut microbiome with well-documented examples of not only pathogenic but also commensal and even probiotic strains [@blountUnexhaustedPotentialColi2015].

 Using 231 samples collected longitudinally from patients (189 samples) and donors (42 samples from three of four donors) in the UCFMT study, we identified and tracked strains using StrainFacts.
 For the two best-sampled donors, D44 and D97, we observed robust, repeated transmission of strains during FMT (Fig. 5A).
-Next, with StrainPGC, we obtained gene content estimates for inferred strains of *E. coli*; 18 passed quality control.
+Next, with StrainPGC, we obtained gene content estimates for inferred strains of _E. coli_; 18 passed quality control.
 In order to examine their genetic relatedness—and to put them in the context of the earlier pangenome analysis—we combined inferred strains from the UCFMT and HMP2